pingswept/me30-website/content/logistics/questions.md

 a.
 Make your Arduino run the "Blink" example.
 You can find the "Blink" code and instructions [here](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink).
 b.
 Make your Arduino flash an LED so there are 2 flashes per second, controlled by pin D7.
 See information about Arduino pins [here](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/).

-**(6) Fligrid posting - Make and post a [Flipgrid](https://flipgrid.com/me30) video that shows us you can do these two Arduino programming tasks, and that shares your reflection thoughts from Part I.**